 Mortgage lenders will analyze your income and debts -- along with other factors -- when deciding whether to approve your application for a mortgage loan.
 And when lenders study your income, they're studying your gross income, not your net.
 Lenders choose this figure since borrowers are more familiar with their gross income than how much they make after all taxes and other deductions get taken from their paychecks.

 Gross Income vs. Net Income

-When determining how your debt relates to your income, lenders use your gross monthly income, not your net monthly income.
-Net monthly income is your monthly income after all taxes, Social Security payments and deductions for retirement accounts are taken out of your paycheck.
 Gross monthly income is the amount of money you earn each month before these items are deducted from your paycheck.
 Your gross monthly income can also include other income streams, such as rental income, alimony or dividends.
 If you have an annual salary of $36,000 and no other regular income sources, your gross monthly income is $3,000.
 Your net monthly income, though, could be far lower depending on how much money you contribute to Social Security, taxes and retirement accounts.

-Why Gross Income?
+Why Lenders Use Gross Income

 If you make a salary of $72,000 a year, you quickly know that your gross monthly income is $6,000.
 You might not be able to quickly figure your net income, unless you have your paycheck stub in front of you.
 Your gross income is also stable, while your net income could change from month to month.

 Lenders rely on two debt-to-income ratios, your front-end and back-end ratios, to determine how much of a mortgage loan you can afford.
-Lenders want your total monthly mortgage payment, a payment that includes your principal, interest and taxes, to equal no more than 28 percent of your gross monthly income.
+Lenders want your total monthly mortgage payment, a payment that includes your principal, interest and taxes, to equal generally no more than 28 percent of your gross monthly income.
 That's the front-end ratio.

 While your gross monthly income is a key factor in determining whether you qualify for a mortgage loan, it's not the only one that lenders consider.
 They will also look at your credit score, which tells lenders how well you've handled credit in the past, and your employment history.
 Lenders will also look at your savings.
 And when you're considering whether you can afford a mortgage loan, you need to look at your net monthly income.
 After all, that's the money coming into your budget each month.
 If you're not comfortable that your net monthly income is high enough to support a particular loan, you might reconsider closing on it.